Updated July 2022

 Western Breakfast in Hoi An

-Perfect for feeding your hangover or merely for a taste of home, the enormous English breakfast here will keep you full until well after lunchtime.
-Other great breakfast options are available: beans or eggs on toast, toast and marmite – fantastic thick cuts of bread and possibly the best poached eggs in town, plus they have HP sauce!
-English owner Tim is always on good form and his long-suffering wife Ly Anh is a superstar both inside and outside the kitchen.
+Perfect for feeding your hangover at An Bang, or merely for a taste of home, the enormous English breakfast here will keep you full until well after lunchtime.
+Choose between ‘The Big Daddy’, ‘The Full Monty’ or ‘The Full English’ for mouth-watering selections of sausages, bacon, eggs, mushrooms, hash browns, burger patties, beans and tomatoes.
+Plus they have HP sauce!
+A fabulous medley of baguettes and kebabs completes the picture.
+English owner Tim is always in good form and partner Ly Anh is a superstar both inside and outside the kitchen.
 Weavers have a great selection of fruit shakes and if you’re there later on, beers and cider too.